 - Covers an area of approximately 93,500 acres

-- Made up of tracts of heavily eroded, uncultivable land with little vegetation.
+- Tracts of heavily eroded, uncultivable land with little vegetation

 - Access by motor vehicle is very limited